vvscode/docs/docs/video/video-for-javascript/video-javascript-authentication.md

 ---
 title: Authentication
+excerpt: >-
-excerpt: 'Authenticate users by your backend or by Sinch.
-This allows for full control of the user database and uses can be authenticated the way you see fit.'
+  Authenticate users by your backend or by Sinch.
+This allows for full control of the user database and uses can be authenticated the way you see fit.
 next:
   pages:
     - video-javascript-session-management